frccode/frccode/docs/Learn/Chapter_8/1_vision_explanation.md

 ## Where to Go Next

-For a deeper dive into AprilTag detection and usage, see the [AprilTag Processing Getting Started](https://docs.wpilib.org/en/stable/docs/software/vision-processing/apriltag/index.html).
+ For the next part of this seciton, see AprilTag detection and usage: [AprilTag Processing Getting Started](https://docs.wpilib.org/en/stable/docs/software/vision-processing/apriltag/index.html).